372groupproject/milestones-team28-levimoore-tadiparti/code/README.txt

 FloatType.ex:
 This file contains a module "IntegerType" which contains two methods: arithmetic(x, y), otherFunct(x, y).
-These four methods demonstrate how an integer can be used in Elixir. arithmetic(x, y) does the basic arithmetic operations (+, -, *, /). otherFunct(x, y) does the other implemented float method.
+These four methods demonstrate how an integer can be used in Elixir. arithmetic(x, y) does the basic arithmetic operations (+, -, *, /). otherFunct(x, y) does the other implemented integer method.

 To run program follow steps 1-3 starting at line 6:
 4) Enter c("IntegerType.ex")